Sahilbhagat84/KisanSevaa/README.md

 </div>

 # Agent-Crop
 Agent Crop is a Crop Disease detection system and Cure suggestion system.
-It also provides details about the symptoms and the discription of the perticular disease.
+It also provides details about the symptoms and the description of the particular disease.
 - The link for the Pre-Trained Model can be found in the [app.py](./app.py) file.
 - The API can be accessed at the endpoint: https://agentcrop.azurewebsites.net/api/predict
 - The API request should have 'files' part and should only include png and jpg/jpeg files of size less than 50 MB.